 chopped rhubarb

-Add the chopped rhubarb and 1/2c – 1c. brown sugar into a pot.
+Combine the chopped rhubarb with the 1/2c – 1c. brown sugar or white sugar in a small pot or large saucepan.
 You can add as much or as little sugar as you’d like.
 If you prefer it on the tart side, go more toward 1/2c.
 If you like it sweeter, you can add more like 1c.

 I always err on the side of tart.
 I figure I can taste it as it is breaking down and add more if it needs it.
 Since I can’t ever take it out, I try to add as I go.